Management of Student Records and Information Policy

 2) Find out and document what the individual is willing to have you discuss and disclose to the particular third party.
 This document may be provided to help the individual craft a Consent, with section 4 below serving as an outline for their Consent.

-4) That the Royal Alberta College account e-mail or signed note must include the following:
+4) That Alberta College account e-mail or signed note must include the following:

-(b) to whom they are giving the College Consent to communicate and disclose
+(b) to whom they are giving Alberta College Consent to communicate and disclose their personal information;

 (c) specific information types that may be communicated;